aheck/testbench/README.md

 on your testing VM you can just access it directly because by default Apache listens on all addresses (IPv4 address 0.0.0.0).

-But what if you want to connect to a service on a test machine which only listens for connections coming from the local machine (IPv4 address 127.0.0.1)?
+But what if you want to connect to a service on a test VM which only listens for connections coming from the local machine (IPv4 address 127.0.0.1)?

 MySQL is one such service.
 For security reasons it only accepts connections from